bruderstein/PythonScript/docs/source/scintilla.rst

    Note that ``Editor`` callbacks are processed *asynchronously* by default.
 What this means in practice is that your event handler function
    (saveCurrentDoc in the previous example) is called just after the event has fired.
 If the callback handler is slow, and the callbacks occur quickly, you could get "behind".
 Callbacks are placed in a queue and processed in the order they arrived.
-If you need to do something before letting the user continue, you can use :method:`Editor.callbackSync`, which adds a synchronous callback.
+If you need to do something before letting the user continue, you can use :meth:`Editor.callbackSync`, which adds a synchronous callback.

 .. method:: Editor.callbackSync(function, eventsList)